Abraham van der Weijden

-Abraham van der Weijden, a Dutch citizen, was a ship’s captain and the initiator of Freemasonry in South Africa.
+Abraham van der Weijden, a Dutch citizen, was a ship's captain and the initiator of Freemasonry in South Africa.

 Personal life

 Van der Weijden was born in Delft, The Netherlands in 1743.
 He married Johanna Slegge on 29 July 1764.
 He died in South Africa on 31 January 1773.

 Career

-He was trained as ship’s captain.
+He was trained as ship's captain.
 He started in the service of The Dutch East India Company (DEIC) on 2 October 1768.
 He joined from the Delft division of the DEIC.
-Van der Weijden was in charge of the shipped called “Pauw”.
-This was a 140 feet long ship used by the DEIC from 1768-1784.
+Van der Weijden was in charge of the shipped called "Pauw".
+This was a 140 feet long ship used by the DEIC from 1768 to 1784.
 The Pauw departed for Batavia on 5 December 1771 and stopped over in Cape Town, South Africa on 24 April 1772.
 Cape Town was a refreshment station between Europe and Asia, specifically for the ships from the DEIC.
 On 4 July 1772 the ship reached Batavia.